 National League for Nursing Center of Excellence Designation

-NYU College of Nursing has been designated as a ‘Center of Excellence’ in nursing education by the National League for Nursing for a four year period effective September 2016 through September 2021.
+NYU Rory Meyers College of Nursing has been designated as a ‘Center of Excellence’ in nursing education by the National League for Nursing for a four-year period effective September 2016 through September 2021.
 NYU Meyers previously held this designation from September 2012 through September 2016.
-This special recognition is awarded to schools that demonstrate “sustained, evidence-based, and substantive innovation in a selected area; conduct ongoing research to document the effectiveness of such innovation; set high standards for themselves; and are committed to continuous quality improvement.”
+This special recognition is awarded to schools that demonstrate “sustained, evidence-based, and substantive innovation in a selected area; conduct ongoing research to document the effectiveness of such innovation; set high standards for themselves, and are committed to continuous quality improvement.”
 The recognition is evidence of a school-wide commitment to pursue and sustain excellence.

 Pediatric Nursing Certification Board Program Recognition